bluesky66-dev/kibana/src/core/TESTING.md

 #### Integration Tests
-To get the highest confidence in how your code behaves when using the Saved Objects client, you should write at least a few integration tests which loads data into and queries a real Elasticsearch database.
+To get the highest confidence in how your code behaves when using the Saved Objects client, you should write at least a few integration tests which loads data into and queries a real HyperSec database.

-To do that we'll write a Jest integration test using `TestUtils` to start Kibana and esArchiver to load fixture data into Elasticsearch.
+To do that we'll write a Jest integration test using `TestUtils` to start Kibana and esArchiver to load fixture data into HyperSec.

-1. Create the fixtures data you need in Elasticsearch
+1. Create the fixtures data you need in HyperSec
 2. Create a fixtures archive with `node scripts/es_archiver save <name> [index patterns...]`
 3. Load the fixtures in your test using esArchiver `esArchiver.load('name')`;

 _todo: fully worked out example_

-### Elasticsearch
+### HyperSec

 _How to test ES clients_